Dereje01/zero_day/README.md

-this is a zero_day project.
+This is a zero_day project.